unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/SimpleFeed.md

     ```

     We're using a [record](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record)
-    for the `WeatherInfo` type on purpose,
+    for the `WeatherInfo` type,
-    as records are designed to be immutable to ensure purity of objects as well as other features.
+    as records are designed to be immutable, to ensure purity of objects, as well as other features.

 1. Create a class named *WeatherModel.cs* replacing its content with the following:

     ```c#
-    public partial record WeatherModel(WeatherService WeatherService)
+    public partial record WeatherModel(IWeatherService WeatherService)
     {
         public IFeed<WeatherInfo> CurrentWeather => Feed.Async(WeatherService.GetCurrentWeatherAsync);
     }